Exploring coupled tropical Pacific variability within a Multi-branch $\beta$-Variational Autoencoder

 Under the mean baseline, isolated variance is substantially smaller, with LD1 and LD20 producing only about $10\%$.
 In contrast to SST and OHC, OLR displays the widest range of influential latent dimensions.
-LD1, LD6, LD12, and LD17 generate appreciable variance in isolation under the zero baseline ($>50\%$), but the distribution is broader, and no single dimension dominates to the same extent as LD1 for SST.
+LD1, LD6, LD12, and LD17 generate appreciable OLR variance in isolation under the zero baseline ($>50\%$).

 Across Experiments 1 and 2, several latent dimensions are repeatedly identified as influential, most notably LD1 for all variables, and LD12 and LD17 for OLR, underscoring that latent dimensions can be important both in terms of reconstruction sensitivity (Experiment 1) and in generating isolated variance (Experiment 2).
 Finally, sensitivities are broadly similar between mean and zero replacement in Experiment 1, but differences in Experiment 2 suggest that the zero baseline can place the decoder farther from the typical latent manifold associated with the data, thereby amplifying the variability of individual latent dimensions.